 The details of this are described in the

 To facilitate sharing keys easily, people can register their keys in a public keyserver.
 I use one of two keyservers: keyserver.ucar.edu or pgp.mit.edu.
 The first is the keyserver maintained by the UCAR security guys, and holds the keys of all the UCAR sysadmins.
 The second is the MIT one that is public.

 GPG can be configured to look up keys on one keyserver automatically.
 GPG won't forward on key lookups - it only talks to one keyserver.
 I configured GPG to look them up from the UCAR keyserver.

 Keys that you retrieve from a keyserver might be bullshit, so after you retrieve a key you have to assign it a "validity" or "trustworthiness" level.
-Once it's been trusted, Mail with GPGMail can decrypt mail messages from the person.
 You only have to import a person's public key and then trust it once - the trust level you assign is stored with the key in your public keyring.

-Then, use the their key ID to load the person's key into the keyring:
+Then, use the their key ID to load their public key into the keyring:

 To see the keys in your local keyring:

 To load a key into the local keyring, cut the key id from wherever and paste it into one of these: